TokiLoshi/tamagotchi-challenge/README.md

 - [x] Set up emojis of foods in side panel with score for each
 - [x] Change background colour to signal end of game
 - [x] Add bloom / postprocessing for final creature on screen
+- [x] Fix clickability of buttons should be a timeout so user can't click again
+- [x] Hide Leva
+- [x] Add everything to Leva and explore options

 Still to go

-- [ ] Fix clickability of buttons should be a timeout
+- [ ] Loading Screen
-- [ ] Ensure buttons cannot be clicked if egg is not hatched
+- [ ] Check loading for performances
 - [ ] refactor for stages https://r3f.docs.pmnd.rs/advanced/pitfalls#%E2%9C%85-consider-using-visibility-instead to avoid mounting runtime
-- [ ] Add effect to know when buttons are clicked
 - [ ] Fix UI
-- [ ] Ease moving animation to move creature around and bounce
-- [ ] While growing add wipe animation to screen and bloom effect
+- [ ] Add loading screen
 - [ ] Make background look better - Studio finish from Examples
-- [ ] Add instructional UI
 - [ ] Fix lighting
-- [ ] Loading Screen
-- [ ] Add everything to Leva and explore options
-- [ ] Check loading for performances
 - [ ] Add sound effects when buttons are clicked
 - [ ] Make mobile friendly

-Stretch

-- [ ] Add Models of Candy, Pizza, Tofu
-- [ ] Add Physics and get them to bounce
-- [ ] Add animation for loading